-- Inter-provincial and intra-provincial team/mini-league competition is not permitted at this time. - Athletes and performers 18 years of age and under may continue conditioning and skills training in groups of eight or fewer, and at least three metres of physical distancing between participants at all times. - o Individual groups of eight must remain in their own group throughout the training or rehearsal. - Coaches/trainers are not included in the training group numbers as long as they are masked and maintain a minimum physical distance of three metres. - Tournaments are not permitted. - Athletes participating in the: - Brier, Scotties and Mixed Curling Championships; - o Western Hockey League; and - Athletes identified as potential competitors at the Olympic or Paralympic Games by Sport Canada (carded) or the National Sport Organization (i.e. NSO identified or long listed), who are over the age of 18.
+- Inter-provincial and intra-provincial team competition is not permitted at this time. - Athletes may continue conditioning and skills training in groups of eight or fewer, and at least three metres of physical distancing between participants at all times. - Individual groups of eight must remain in their own group throughout the training or rehearsal. - Coaches/trainers are not included in the training group numbers as long as they are masked and maintain a minimum physical distance of three metres. - Athletes participating in the: - o Brier, Scotties and Mixed Curling Championships; - o Western Hockey League; and - Athletes identified as potential competitors at the Olympic or Paralympic Games by Sport Canada (carded) or the National Sport Organization (i.e. NSO identified or long listed).